OraSure Technologies Inc. [OSUR] – 3 compelling analyses why it’s a less risky Investment

 Turning to investigate this organization’s capital structure, OraSure Technologies Inc. [OSUR] has generated a Total Debt to Total Equity ratio of 2.35.
 Similarly, its Total Debt to Total Capital is 2.30, while its Total Debt to Total Assets stands at 2.07.
 Looking toward the future, this publicly-traded company’s Long-Term Debt to Equity is 1.82, and its Long-Term Debt to Total Capital is 1.77.

-This stock’s Beta value is currently 0.31, which indicates that it is 9.05% more volatile that the wider market.
-This stock’s Relative Strength Index (RSI) is at 73.77.
-This RSI suggests that OraSure Technologies Inc. is currently Overbought.
+This stock’s Beta value is currently 0.55, which indicates that it is 8.91% more volatile that the wider market.
+This stock’s Relative Strength Index (RSI) is at 66.91.
+This RSI score is good, suggesting this stock is neither overbought or oversold.

 Conclusion: Is OraSure Technologies Inc. [OSUR] a Reliable Buy?